AustralianAntarcticDivision/bgmfiles/README.md

 #> [12] "VMPA_setas.bgm"
 ```

-We don't really need to load or attach the package to find these files, but using the installation mechanism is very convenient for R use.
+We don't need to load or attach the package to find these files, but using the installation mechanism is very convenient for R use.

 Contribute!
 -----------